 - Registration for the Match does NOT constitute an application to any of the programs participating in the Match.
 You must still apply directly to any and all programs in which you are interested, prior to the application deadline date established by each program.
 Information regarding AOA-accredited postdoctoral training programs is available from the Opportunities database provided on the AOA web site at opportunities.osteopathic.org.

-- You should provide your 6-digit Match Code Number to the programs to which you apply, as they require this number in order to rank you on their Rank Order List.
+- You should provide your 6-digit Match Code Number to the programs to which you apply, as they require this number when they rank you on their Rank Order List.
 However, you should keep your password confidential; do not provide your password to any programs.

-- Access to the system to register for the Match is available from the button provided below:
+- Access the NMS Match System to register for the AOA Match using the button provided below: